 Making consistent extra payments on your loan principal will provide singificant returns.
 Borrowers employ various techniques to meet this goal.
 Making a single additional full payment once every year is perhaps the simplest to arrange.
 However, many folks won't be able to swing this huge additional payment, so dividing a single additional payment into 12 extra monthly payments is a fine option too.
 Another very popular option is to pay a half payment every other week.
 The result is you make one extra monthly payment in a year.
 Each option yields slightly different results, but each will significantly shorten the length of your mortgage and lower your total interest paid.

 Lump-sum Additional Payment

-For example: several years after moving into your home, you receive a huge tax refund,a large legacy, or a non-taxable cash gift; , paying a few thousand dollars into your home's principal can reduce the repayment duration of your loan and save a huge amount on interest over the duration of the mortgage loan.
-For most loans, even this small amount, paid early enough in the loan period, could offer huge savings in interest and length of the loan.
+Some borrowers just can't make any extra payments.
+Keep in mind that almost all mortgages will allow you to make additional payments to your principal at any time.
+Whenever you get some unexpected cash, you can use this provision to make an additional one-time payment on your mortgage principal.
+If, for example, you receive a very large gift or tax refund three years into your mortgage, paying several thousand dollars into your home's principal can shorten the repayment duration of your loan and save a huge amount on mortgage interest paid over the life of the loan.
+For most loans, even this modest amount, paid early enough in the loan period, could offer big savings in interest and in the duration of the loan.

-National Asset Mortgage, LLC can walk you through the pitfalls of getting a mortgage.
+National Asset Mortgage, LLC can walk you National Asset Mortgage, LLC has your mortgage answers.
 Give us a call: (855) 391-3290.